Repeat Prescriptions

-Requests via these methods will take up to 4 working days due to the additional administrative time needed
+Requests via this method will take up to 4 working days due to the additional administrative time needed

 Please complete this form also on behalf of others such as for parents/carers.

-• Using the computerised order form issued with each repeat.
-These may be brought into reception or posted to the surgery. enclose a stamped addressed envelope if you would like it posted
+These may be brought into reception or posted to the surgery. enclose a stamped addressed envelope if you would like it posted.

 If you are planning to travel then don’t leave your request to late.